 Next, I added the dark color to the back bottle.

 As you paint, focus on the overall colors of the bottle.
 You will add the highlights and other details in later.
-I’d also recommend painting the rear bottle first, since that will make the other bottle automatically come forward when you paint it in.
+I’d also recommend painting the rear bottle first, since that will make the other bottle automatically come forward when you paint its edge over the rear bottle.

 I continued by painting in the top and label of the rear bottle.
 Notice how I didn’t worry about making the shapes and edges perfect. . . that’s because when you eventually paint the background, you can use that background color to carve out crisp, final shapes at the end of your painting.